biril/backbone-faux-server/README.md

 Set server's emulated latency (zero by default)

 * `min`: Server's emulated latency in ms. Interpreted as the minimum of a range when a `max` value is provided.
-Ommitting will set to 0.
+Omitting will set to 0.
 * `max`: Maximum server latency in ms. Specifying this will cause syncing to occur with a random latency in the [min, max] range.